miloszksiazek/water_jugs_labyrith_sliding_tiles/README.md

-# Jug Labyrinth Sliding Tiles Solver 🧩
+# Water Jugs Labyrinth and Sliding Tiles Solver 🧩
 This project explores the classic sliding tile puzzle problem with a unique twist inspired by a jug labyrinth concept.
 The program is designed to solve puzzles using algorithmic strategies and demonstrates the principles of state exploration and pathfinding in a constrained environment.

 Features